Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Recording and mixing "I Will", "Birthday", "Savoy Truffle", "While My Guitar Gently Weeps", "Long Long Long", "Yer Blues

-On this day, The Beatles (minus Ringo Starr) and the production team completed the recordings for “The Beatles” (aka the White Album), by adding some overdubs on “Savoy Truffle“.
-They also mixed eight tracks of the new album during the 12 hours long session (from 7pm to 7.30am)
+On this day, The Beatles, without Ringo Starr, and the production team completed the recordings for “The Beatles” (also known as the White Album), finalizing it with some overdubs on “Savoy Truffle“.
+Additionally, they mixed eight tracks of the album in a marathon 12-hour session that lasted from 7 pm to 7:30 am.

-The overdubs on “Savoy Truffle” consisted of another lead guitar part by George Harrison, an organ played by Chris Thomas, and some bongos played by Paul McCartney.
+The overdubs on “Savoy Truffle” consisted of another lead guitar part by George Harrison, an organ played by Chris Thomas, and an electric piano played by Paul McCartney.
 As explained in “The Beatles” Super Deluxe edition book (2018), George and Paul McCartney may have re-recorded or double-tracked some of their vocals during that session:

 From close listening to track seven of the tape, it seems that George and Paul redid their vocals at Abbey Road.
 It is possible to hear the song playing through their headphones – with the saxes already present.